-The Trout Property is located about nine (9) km northeast of the Elephant Property.
-This property hosts two of the most significant gold targets acquired through option in 2017.
-The Trout Target consists of a soil anomaly, with gold values in excess of 100 ppb gold that outline a 1,000 m by 300 m mineralized trend.
-The best assay results reported included a gold-in-rock grab sample which assayed 9.64 gpt gold associated within shearing in the intrusive.
-Coincident with the observed shear zone, a 2017 power auger soil sampling survey has defined a 50 m wide (+100 ppb) gold-in-soil anomaly with a strike length of 170 m in the central part of the larger Trout soil anomaly.
-Within this soil anomaly is a 10 to 15 m wide (+500 ppb) gold-in-soil anomaly with an open strike length of approximately 130 m.
-Peak values within the +500 ppb gold contour include 2,330 ppb and 2,100 ppb gold, and up to 4.14 ppm silver.
-The higher gold-in-soil results are associated with higher arsenic-in-soil.
-Due to oxidation and recessive weathering there is no outcrop within the shear zone but frost boils near the highest gold-in-soil have yielded oxidized quartz veining with small grab samples assaying up to 1.26 ppm and 1.065 ppm gold, and up to 16.4 ppm silver.
-The shear zone and the +500 ppb gold-in-soil anomaly are open in both directions within the larger Trout soil anomaly.
-The larger 1,000 m long Trout Target soil anomaly (+100 ppb) also remains open for expansion in size.
+The Trout-Wolverine Property is located about nine (9) km northeast of the Elephant Property.
+This property hosts three significant gold targets, two of which warrant drilling.
+The Trout Peak Target consists of a soil anomaly, with gold values in excess of 100 ppb gold that outline a 1,000 m by 300 m mineralized trend which 2018 mapping has now confirmed is associated with a 100 m wide NE-SW striking shear zone ("Trout Shear").
+The Trout Shear transects a 1.6 km by 1.2 km multi-phase syenite complex ("TPIC").
+The best assay results reported include a grab sample collected in 2018 which assayed 23 gpt gold in silicified syenite within the Trout Shear and TPIC and within the higher gold-in-soil contour.
+At the Trout Peak Target, more detailed soil sampling has defined a 100 m wide (+50 ppb) gold-in-soil anomaly with a strike length of at least 350 m.
+Within this soil anomaly is a 50 m wide (+100 ppb gold, and up to 4.14 parts per million ("ppm") silver.
+The gold-in-soil results are also associated with elevated arsenic-in-soil.
+Due to oxidation and recessive weathering there is no outcrop over a 100 m portion of the Trout Shear in the area of the highest soil values.
+Within this area three trenches were hand excavated in 2018 with the best value in trenching returning 0.51 gpt gold over 12.19 m.
+The gold zones associated with silicified, sheared and quartz veined TPIC in all three trenches was unable to determine the full width of the gold mineralization.
+The larger 1,000 m long Trout Target soil anomaly (+100 ppb gold) also remains open for expansion in size along strike associated with a portable XRF supported arsenic-in-soil anomaly that exceeds 1,200 by 300 m in size.

-The South Fork Target is located about two km north of the Trout Target on the Trout Property and is an east-west trending structure hosted within hornfels altered sediments.
-Rock sampling completed in 2017 returned values including 10.35 parts per million ("ppm"), 6.73 ppm, 6.60 ppm, 5.15 ppm, 4.10 ppm and 3.53 ppm gold, confirming gold potential associated with one or more east-west trending structural linear features.
-The four highest gold-in-rock samples collected in 2017 also returned 0.48% lead, 1.280% lead, 1.94% lead and 1.205% lead respectively.
+The South Fork Target is located about two km north of the Trout Peak Target and is hosted within hornfels altered sediments.
+2018 mapping has confirmed that the NE-SW trending Trout Shear can be traced from the Trout Peak Target and transects the area of the South Fork Target.
+Rock sampling has returned values including 10.35 ppm, 6.73 ppm, 6.60 ppm, 5.15 ppm, 4.10 ppm and 3.53 ppm gold, confirming gold potential associated with one or more structural linear features.
+The four highest gold-in-rock samples also returned 0.48%, 1.280%, 1.94% and 1.205% lead respectively.
 Mineralization is related to oxidized sulphides associated with quartz veining, vein stockwork, and quartz healed breccia hosted in hornfels altered clastic sediments.
-Hand trenching was also completed in 2017.
-The most significant area of the trench exposed the quartz-breccia over about 9 m in estimated true width associated with quartz breccia and quartz vein stockwork with slickensides and oxidized sulphides.
+Hand excavated trenching has exposed the quartz-breccia over about 9 m in estimated true width associated with quartz breccia and quartz vein stockwork with slickensides and oxidized sulphides.
 Chip sampling averaged 0.547 ppm gold over 9.14 m including 0.846 ppm gold over 4.57 m.
-With the trench assay and other rock samples, the quartz-breccia mineralization has now been confirmed in rocks over an east-west trend distance of 250 m.
+The quartz-breccia mineralization has now been confirmed in grab samples outside of the South Fork trench area (up to 6.73 ppm gold) suggesting that there are other gold-bearing structures at South Fork that have not yet been identified.